joogiebear/mybb_prestige_xp/README.md

 1. **Upload Files**
    - Upload `prestige_xp.php` to `inc/plugins/`
-   - Upload the included `images/levels/` folder (if you want to use icons — optional)

 2. **Activate the Plugin**
    - In your MyBB ACP, go to **Configuration → Plugins**